ofallonlabs/saeedmirshekari/_src/blog/2022-05-17-data-science-job-market-for-immigrants-with-higher-education-in-the-usa.md

-The highest growth jobs with high paying salaries (their average salary according to Payscale) related to data science and data analysis include:
+The below data shows the highest growth jobs with high paying salaries (their average salary according to Payscale) related to data science and data analysis